If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-Prepare well for cross comb removal since it may take you more than a few minutes to remove it completely in the beehive.
+Prepare well for cross comb removal since it may take you more than a few minutes to remove it completely from the beehive.
 Wear protective equipment and make sure to bring your smoker in case you need to calm the hive.
 A container for collecting removed cross comb is also important to bring to the hive when you are removing it.

 After removing cross comb, check for the possible reasons it was formed.
 If the beehive has problems causing the cross comb to be drawn, rectify them.
 This includes checking for queen cell remnants, levelness of the beehive, wobble and frame or top bar spacing among others.
-It helps to avoid future drawing of out of place comb so that it is not a persistent problem for you.
+It helps to avoid future drawing of out-of-place comb so that it is not a persistent problem for you.

-In the wild and in beekeeping, comb that is not in straight-down build can be drawn by honey bees.
+In the wild and in beekeeping, comb that is not in straight-down build can be drawn by honeybees.
 It serves various purposes including supporting other comb.
 Cross comb can be deliberate by honey bees or as a result of erroneous comb building.
 It impedes working with the beehive in beekeeping.
-However in the wild, cross comb is not a problem for honey bees.
+However, in the wild, cross comb is not a problem for honey bees.

 The use of movable frames and top bars in beekeeping is important for better beehive product yields.
 Movable frames and top bars require hive management and inspections carried out frequently.
 Cross comb hampers these hive management activities despite it being natural for honey bees.

 Cross comb is best prevented from being built.
 When you fail at prevention, you must remove it so that it does not impede your hive management.
-Use the information and tips in this article to keep your beehive free of cross comb, and to address it when it is built in the beehive.
+Use the information and tips in this article to keep your beehive free of cross comb, and to address it when it is built into the beehive.